miaomiao12345/learngit/readme.txt

-Git is a versionn control system.
+Git is a distributed versionn control system.
 Git is free software.